tylerdurden4285/RedditGroupManager/README.md

-THIS README IS UNDER CONSTRUCTION.
-IF SOMETHING IS NOT CLEAR PLEASE CREATE AN ISSUE AND I WILL FIX IT.
-THANKS!
+THIS IS UNDER CONSTRUCTION AND I RECOMMEND ONLY USING ON THROWAWAY ACCOUNTS TO AVOID ANY BANS THAT REDDIT MIGHT IMPOSE ON YOUR ACCOUNT.

 # Reddit Group Manager
 A self hostable docker application that lets you make custom group lists of subreddits and post to them in bulk.
 It has a Rest API and scheduling feature also.
 Built in collaboration with Ai (yes I know boo right) but I've found it incredibly useful and want to share it here for public use.
-Important: If misused this has the potential to get your reddit account suspended so be warned and use it responsibly.
+If misused this has the potential to get your reddit account suspended so be warned and use it responsibly.

 <img width="1280" height="720" alt="Screenshot from 2025-07-16 19-53-17" src="https://github.com/user-attachments/assets/9101097d-fcf1-4201-9617-78410eac9f0a" />